-The Learning Tree Preschool is a year-round preschool program that offers full-day and half-day care for children 18 months through 5 years old.
+The Learning Tree Preschool is a year-round preschool program that offers full-day and half-day care for children 18 months through five years old, and an Infant Care Center for children eight weeks through 32 months.
 Social, educational, and spiritual development, including a variety of enrichment experiences, are the heartbeat of this ministry to our community.
-The preschool operates in three locations, one on the main school campus, one at 43260 Challenger Way Life Church on the east side of Lancaster, and one located at 39625 20th Street West in Palmdale at Highlands.
+The preschool operates in four locations, one on the main school campus, one at 43260 Challenger Way at Life Church in East Lancaster, one located at 39625 20th St., W. in Palmdale at the Highlands Church, and the Infant Care Center at 44514 20th St., W. at City Church in West Lancaster.